NolwennPeyratout/FCNN-Age/README.md

 Everything is ready, you can just run the script you want using, for example, the run code button of your Spyder IDE.
 Alternatively, you can run the command `python [script_name].py` in the Anaconda Prompt from the root of this folder (i.e. where you downloaded and unzipped this repository).

-Each script will produce results (statistical metrics, top features...) in a results folder.
+Each script will produce results (statistical metrics, top features...) in a `results` folder, and plots in the `plots` folder.

 You can change other parameters near each script's start.